 The Member States will further detail the national planning for the systems being developed and deployed within these time-windows and transmit it to the Commission for publication.
 The national planning information provided to the Commission is now available in a consolidated form.
-In addition Sweden has provided specific planning information about their Customs Warehousing project.

 The Work Programme relating to the development and deployment of the electronic systems provided for in the UCC was initially established in April 2014 by the Implementing decision 2014/255/EU.
 It has been subject to a first revision replacing it by decision 2016/578/EU.
 This has now been replaced by decision 2019/2151/EU following the amendment of Article 278 UCC.

 The UCC Work Programme will be updated on a regular basis to take into account the latest developments and progress.

 The project aims to make available up-to-date information on registered exporters established in Generalised Scheme of Preference (GSP) countries exporting goods to the Union.
 The system is trans-European and also includes data about EU economic operators, for the purpose of supporting exports to GSP countries.

 The project aims at providing an upgrade of the existing trans-European EBTI-3 system and Surveillance 2 system to ensure the following:

 (a) alignment of the EBTI-3 system to the UCC requirements;

 (c) monitoring of the compulsory BTI usage;